Have you ever wondered how many times a day you should feed your cat?

 In regards to activity level, there is one huge difference between a cat in the wild and a domesticated indoor cat.
 The cat in the wild expends a large amount of time and energy chasing and hunting its prey.
 They also expend energy getting away from predators, be it animal or humans.
 They have a lot more territory to run, climb and jump.
 Our indoor adult companions have their food handed to them and expend very little energy, if any at all, while waiting for their meal to be served.
 They expend no energy to obtain their food when free-fed.
 It is part of our duty as a cat parent to provide them what they don't have for their emotional and physical well-being.

-When we want to lose weight, there are three components involved (unless one has a thyroid problem involved):
+When we want to lose weight, there are three components involved (unless one has a thyroid problem involved) which apply to cats as well:

 - Eat better quality, nutritious, healthy foods